sirjust/DarkChess/README.md

 To keep our code homogenous, we'll use camel case for our variables (fields etc), like so: `private bool canAttack;`

-Variables for lists and arrays should be pluralized, even if it makes the variable read awkwardly, like so: `List<string> attackTypes` or `IEnumerable<PlayerStatistics> playerStats`
+Variables for lists and lists should be pluralized, even if it makes the variable read awkwardly, like so: `List<string> attackTypes` or `IEnumerable<PlayerStatistics> playerStats`

 Of particular note, we learned in Week 1 that due to how Unity works with `.meta` files, we should never commit an empty folder to source control.
 If we do, every other developer will have conflicts.